-Each CDO tranche has an attachment and a detachment point.
-Each asset defaulting adds to the cumulative collateral pool losses.
-When these loses exceed the attachment point of a given tranche, the investors in the tranche start to lose their principal.
+Each CDO tranche is defined by an attachment and a detachment point.
+An attachment point is minimal monetary lose that can affect a tranche, and the detachment point is largest monetary lose still covered by a tranche.
+When the collateral pool loses exceed the attachment point, the investors in the tranche start to lose their principal.
 However, the investor continues to receive interest payments on the remaining amount.
 For example, an investor invests \$900 in the Mezzanine, which has an attachment of 3% and a 6% detachment, and suddenly the pool losses reach 4% of the total pool.
 The investor will lose \$300, 1/3 of the original investment, but will keep receiving interest payments on the remaining \$600.
 When the cumulative losses reach the detachment point the tranche investors lose their entire investment and the tranche becomes inactive.